Dylan Sampson: Professional career

 Sampson was selected in the fourth round, with the 126th overall pick of the 2025 NFL draft by the Cleveland Browns.
 He signed a contract with the team on May 9, 2025.
 In his NFL debut, he had 12 carries for 29 rushing yards to go with eight receptions for 64 receiving yards in a 17–16 loss to the Cincinnati Bengals.
 He scored his first NFL touchdown on an eight-yard reception from quarterback Dillon Gabriel in Week 2 against the Baltimore Ravens.
+As a rookie, he finished with 65 carries for 175 rushing yards to go with 33 receptions for 271 receiving yards and two receiving touchdowns.